 - Poor retina and brain development in puppies

-These symptoms are common for a variety of other medical conditions.
+However, these symptoms are common for a variety of other medical conditions.
 So it is always best to consult your vet rather than try to diagnose the issue yourself.

 Omega-3 fatty acid supplements for dogs

-There are a number of ways to provide the proper balance of omega-3 fatty acids in your dog’s diet.
-Options include giving your dog salmon, anchovies, or sardines, or using a commercial dog food high in omega-3s.
+Two options include giving your dog salmon, anchovies, or sardines, or using a commercial dog food high in omega-3s.
 However, one of my favorite ways to ensure dogs get adequate amounts of omega-3s is through supplements.

 While omega-3 fatty acids may be appropriate for dogs of any age, it’s obvious why they are such a good supplement for senior dogs.
 As an integrative veterinarian, I recommend omega-3 supplements for nearly every one of my arthritic patients.
 I also suggest it for those suffering from age-related brain dysfunction, vision issues, heart disease, and skin conditions.